 Believe in Your Value and the Right Price Will Follow

 It’s natural to dislike the process of setting your consulting rates, but you shouldn’t have to give up money or sleep because of it.
 With a bit of know-how and practice, you can become confident in your value as a consultant and ensure your pricing reflects that.

 Now that you know your consulting fees, you’re ready for launch—let us help get you across the finish line.
-Sign up for our free course to learn how to start an online side hustle in 30 days or less.
-We’ll walk you through our proven roadmap for turning your talent into income (and you don’t even need to quit your 9-to-5 to get started).
+Sign up for our free course to learn how to start a consulting agency.
+We’ll walk you through our proven roadmap for turning your talent into income.